EvanBacon/expo-native-firebase/ios/Pods/Branch/README.md

 **BOOL** continueUserActivity will return a boolean indicating whether Branch has handled the Universal Link.
 If Universal Link is powered by Branch, then continueUserActivity will return YES because the Branch click object is present.

+If you use your own custom universal link domain, make sure you add it your Info.plist under the `branch_universal_link_domains` key as described [here](#custom-domain-name-configuration) or this method may erroneously return `NO` when in fact the universal link will be opened.

 ### Register a Deep Link Controller

 Register a controller for Branch to show when specific keys are present in the Branch open / install dictionary.
 This is the mechanism to handle auto deep linking and should be called before `initSession`.